pivotal/docs-tap/getting-started/iterate-new-app.md

 The VS Code extension enables live updates of your application while running on the cluster and allows you to debug your application directly on the cluster.
-For information about installing the prerequisites and the Tanzu Developer Tools extension, see [Install Tanzu Dev Tools for VS Code](../vscode-extension/installation.md).
+For information about installing the prerequisites and the Tanzu Developer Tools for VS Code extension, see [Install Tanzu Dev Tools for VS Code](../vscode-extension/installation.md).

 >**Important:** Use Tilt v0.27.2 or a later version for the sample application.